Why need Apache HBase?

 HBase: Real Life Connect

 Facebook’s messenger platform needs to store over 135 trillion messages every month.
 They store such data in HBase.
-Facebook chose HBase because they needed a system that could handle two types of data patterns: an ever-growing data set that is rarely accessed and an ever-growing data set that is highly volatile.
+Facebook chose HBase because it needed a system that could handle two types of data patterns: an ever-growing data set that is rarely accessed and an ever-growing data set that is highly volatile.

 Author: SVCIT Editorial Copyright